lewisjiang/citation-graph/README.md

 ## Sample output

-E.g., if I am interested in LiDAR loop closure detection and I find the DOIs of some papers, the sample output:
+E.g., if I am interested in LiDAR loop closure detection and I find the DOIs of some papers, the sample output (please use full width terminal):

 ```
 ################################ Query papers (Input order)